moshi4/GBKviz/README.md

     gbkviz_webapp

-If you use Docker for installation, above command is already launched.
+If you are using Docker to start, above command is already executed.

 ## Example